Description

 OpenCVE Recommended Actions

-• Update the Linux kernel to a revision that includes the ksmbd use‑after‑free fix.
+• Update the Linux kernel to a revision that incorporates the ksmbd use‑after‑free fix (commit 9606993 or later).

-• If a kernel update cannot be applied immediately, disable the ksmbd or SMB server to prevent the vulnerable code path from executing.
+• If a kernel update cannot be performed immediately, disable the ksmbd SMB server or all SMB services to eliminate the vulnerable code path.

 Tracking